Akshayp0105/useless_project_temp/README.md

-LongCut Maps 🎯
+MapGo 🎯
 Basic Details
 Team Name: DevGeeks
 Team Members

-Team Lead: Akshay P – [Your College Name Here]
+Team Lead: Akshay P – TIST Kochi

-Member 2: Adithyan Biju – [Your College Name Here]
+Member 2: Adithyan Biju – TIST Kochi

 Project Description

-LongCut Maps is a parody of Google Maps that never gives you the shortest path.
-Instead, it calculates the longest possible route to your destination — perfect for spending more time with your crush, enjoying a road trip, or simply trolling your friends.
+MapGo is a parody navigation web app that refuses to give you the shortest route.
+Instead, it finds the longest possible way to your destination — perfect for long talks, road trip vibes, or pranking friends.
+You can even choose fun distance multipliers like 2x, 3x, or Crush Mode ❤️ to maximize detours while still reaching your destination… eventually.

 The Problem (that doesn't exist)

-People keep reaching their destination too quickly.
-How are you supposed to build suspense or have long romantic talks when Google Maps keeps cutting your trip short?
+Reaching your destination too quickly ruins the fun.
+How can you enjoy quality time or suspense if Google Maps keeps taking the shortest route?

 The Solution (that nobody asked for)

-We built LongCut Maps — a navigation app that deliberately picks the longest possible path to your destination.
-You can even select multipliers like 2x, 3x, or Crush Mode ❤️ for maximum detour enjoyment.
-It still gets you to your destination… eventually.
+We built MapGo, a map app that deliberately makes your trip longer.
+It calculates maximum-distance routes and lets you customize just how long you want to be on the road — because sometimes, wasting time is the point.

 Technical Details
 Technologies/Components Used